-Why should I “do” Lent, and how do I start?
 Are you searching for something more?
 Tired of running in circles, but not really living life with direction, purpose or passion?
 It’s pretty easy to get caught up in the drama of classes, relationships, family, and work.
 Our lives are filled with distractions that take us away from living a life with Christ.
 We try to fill the emptiness inside us with mindless activities, meaningless chatter, stimulants, alcohol, too many activities or other irrelevant stuff.
 We run away from life and from God.

-- FASTING: You can fast by cutting out things in your life that distract you from God.
+Lent is a great time to “repent” — to return to God and refocus our lives to be more in line with Jesus.
+It’s a 40-day trial run in changing your lifestyle and letting God change your heart.
+You might try one of these practices for Lent:- FASTING: You can fast by cutting out things in your life that distract you from God.
 Some Christians use the whole 40 days to fast from candy, TV, soft drinks, or something else as a way to purify their bodies and lives.
 You might skip one meal a day and use that time to pray instead.
 Or you can give up some activity like worry or reality TV to spend time outside enjoying God’s creation.
 What do you need to let go of or “fast” from in order to focus on God?
 How can you simplify your life in terms of what you eat, wear or do?

 - SERVICE: Some Christians take something on for Christ.
 You can collect food for the needy, volunteer once a week to tutor children, or work for reform and justice in your community.
 You can commit to help a different stranger, coworker or friend everyday of Lent.
 Serving others is one way we serve God.